steven liu

 Big parameters, small GPUs

-I recently gave my first talk at a local AI meetup, Sonoma AI.
+I recently gave my first talk at Sonoma AI, a local AI meetup.
 The talk was about how Transformers and Diffusers reduce the memory required to load large models on consumer GPUs.

-This post recaps and summarizes the talk with some additional details and code examples.
+This post recaps and summarizes the talk with some additional details.

 memory maths

-You can get a pretty good estimate of how much GPU memory is required to load a model for inference by multiplying the number of parameters by the number of bytes per parameter (plus a little extra extra for the forward pass).
+You can get a pretty good estimate by multiplying the number of parameters by the number of bytes per parameter (plus a little extra for the forward pass).

-Llama 3.1 8B Instruct has 8B parameters and is stored in bfloat16 (half-precision), which takes up 2 bytes (16 bits) per parameter.
+Llama 3.1 8B Instruct has 8B parameters and is stored in bfloat16 (half-precision), which is 2 bytes per parameter.

 8B parameters * 2 bytes/parameter = 16GB

-The problem is that many free-tier or consumer GPUs don't have that much memory.
-And if they do, they're expensive.
-A T4 GPU instance on Colaboratory has 16GB of GPU memory, but only 15GB of it is actually available.
+The problem is, many free-tier or consumer GPUs don't have that much memory.
+A free T4 GPU instance on Colaboratory has 16GB of GPU memory.
+But only 15GB of it is actually available.
+And buying a sufficiently powerful GPU can be expensive.

 This is not very accessible.